kathan-shah07/scrapper-API/README.md

 ## Support

-For issues or questions, please check the code comments in `streamlit_with_api.py` and `groww_scraper.py` for detailed implementation notes.
+For issues or questions, please check the code comments in `groww_scraper.py` for detailed implementation notes.